This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Temperature Rating: 20 degree and 40 degree models

-The Big Mo toddler sleeping bag for camping is very similar to the Little Mo version that I just talked about.
-We’ve tried it out with our toddler and absolutely LOVE IT and think it’s the best sleeping bag for toddlers!
+The Big Mo toddler sleeping bag for camping is very similar to the Little Mo version that I just talked about, and yes, it’s the best toddler sleeping bag, especially for wiggly kids.
+We’ve tried it out with our toddler and absolutely LOVE IT and think it’s the best sleeping bag for toddlers to take on a camping trip!
 Yes, it is more expensive than other toddler sleeping bags, but honestly, with all the amazing features, we think it’s absolutely worth the price.
 Here are some things that make this camping sleeping bag for toddlers so amazing:

 - Easy to walk in.
 Yes, it’s a full toddler camping sleeping bag, but the footbox is generous enough that my toddler can walk around in it around the tent (don’t let them wear it outside or it may rip).